viam-labs/ble-managed/socks-forwarder/README.md

-# Grill proxy
+# SOCKS forwarder

-The grill proxy is a SOCKS proxy process.
-It will automatically create connections to phone proxies and can route all SOCKS requests through those proxies.
+The SOCKS forwarder is a piece of the BLE-SOCKS bridge.
+It is meant to run as a systemd service on a linux SBC (such as a rock4C+).
+See the [socks-forwarder module](https://app.viam.com/module/viam/socks-forwarder) module for a Viam module that can interact with the SOCKS forwarder systemd service.
+The SOCKS forwarder will automatically create connections to phone proxies (see ../phone_proxy) and can route all SOCKS requests through those proxies.

+# Installing

+Can only install on debian-based linux.

+`make dpkg && sudo dpkg -i [deb-file]`

-# Building
+# Building from source

+Can only install on debian-based linux.

 * Build and install latest bluez (https://github.com/bluez/bluez) from source.

-Can only build on linux.
 Run `make setup` (will only try `apt`) and `make build` to build.
 Run `make run` to run.

 ## Development Tips